Suzanne McCarthy, Depaul UK

 Standards give you a solid foundation

 It’s important to know what is expected of your organisation when approaching the public.
-By following the standards in the Fundraising Code, you can be confident that you won’t harm the trust you’ve built with your supporters.
+By following the standards in the Code of Fundraising Practice, you can be confident that you won’t harm the trust you’ve built with your supporters.
 And with that solid foundation in place, it’s time to get creative!

 Be creative - tell a story